-33. I already have a scheduled week of vacation.
-If I were to take 5 furlough days during that one week instead of using vacation days, I understand I could not report that under the shared work program.
-Could I take the remaining 7 furlough days under shared work as a combination of the two programs?
+33. If I were to take 5 furlough days in one week, I understand I could not report that under the shared work.
+My question is could I take the remaining 7 days under shared work?
+In other words, a combination of the two programs?
+I have a scheduled vacation and just trying to figure out the best way to utilize my furlough.